AP test information

 - I need testing accommodations for the AP exams.
 How do I apply for these?
 If you have an SSD # you will use that number.
 If you do not have an SSD # then please talk with your current special education teacher to apply for a number.
 ACCOMMODATIONS MUST BE IN PLACE BY January 17 to qualify for the May exams.
 Need more information? click here for testing with accommodations.

-- I cannot afford an AP exam; are their scholarships?
-Students who receive free or reduced lunches qualify for a reduced fee of $25 per exam.
-Please go to the Counseling Office before registering for AP exams
+- I cannot afford an AP exam; are there scholarships?
+Students who receive free or reduced lunches qualify for a reduced fee of zero to $25 per exam.
+Please go to the Counseling Office before registering for AP exams to start the sign-up process.

 - While late exams may be available for substantial conflicts when the AP Coordinator is informed in advance, we cannot guarantee test administration sessions beyond the regular test dates identified above.